 6. Selling Fruits

-Fruits vending work in a similar way to vegetables, but you can sell both on the same stall.
+Fruit vending works similarly to vegetables, but you can sell both on the same stall.
 Still, they seem more attractive to customers when displayed on their own.
 Set up a sturdy booth in a populated area.
 Get the proper operating permit to avoid the wrath of council askaris.

 Have a delivery system in place.
-Make sure all your customers know you can deliver fruits to them at home or workplace.
-You can sell pieces of fruits from Kshs 10 or bunches from Kshs.
+Ensure all your customers know you can deliver fruits to them at home or the workplace.
+You can sell pieces of fruit for Kshs 10 or bunches for Kshs.
 50. If you opt to set up a stall, you need to build a stall at Kshs.
 2,500 and above.
 A license is Kshs.
 5,000 annually.

-For hawking fruits stock is cheap at Kshs.
+For hawking, fruit stock is cheap at Kshs.
 100 and above while the license is Kshs.
 250 per week.

 7. Selling Candies and Biscuits